faisalyudiansah/template-server-express/README.md

-# template-server-express
+# template-server-express-sequelize-postgre

-Template server with Express JS
+Template server with Express JS with Sequelize, Postgre, JWT, and bcrypt.js